 Prior to joining Sedgwick, Mr. Meyers spent 11 years in the Global Insurance Group of an AmLaw 100 firm.
 Resident in the firm’s Seattle office, Mr. Meyers handled and managed cases that arose in several different jurisdictions, including Washington, Oregon, California, New York, New Jersey, Texas, Illinois, Colorado, Idaho, and Hawaii.

 Shernoff Bidart Echeverria Bentley

-A frequent lecturer on insurance bad faith and managed care liability, Mr. Echeverria has been a featured speaker for the American Association for Justice, formerly known as the Association of Trial Lawyers of America (ATLA), Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California, Consumer Attorneys of the Inland Empire, National Health Lawyers Association, Montana Trial Lawyers Association, Whittier Law School, Santa Clara University School of Law, The University of La Verne College of Law, Practicing Bar Institute, American Conference Institute, and Mealey’s.
-He is a member of the State Bar of California, American Bar Association, Riverside County Bar Association, Los Angeles County Bar Association, Consumer Attorneys Association of California, Consumer Attorneys of the Inland Empire, and the Consumer Attorneys Association of Los Angeles as a member of the Board of Governors since 2003.
+A frequent lecturer on insurance bad faith and managed care liability, Mr. Echeverria has been a featured speaker for the American Association for Justice, formerly known as the Association of Trial Lawyers of America (ATLA), Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California, Consumer Attorneys of the Inland Empire, National Health Lawyers Association, Montana Trial Lawyers Association, Santa Clara University School of Law, UCLA School of Law, Loyola Law School, Whittier Law School, The University of La Verne College of Law, Practicing Bar Institute, American Conference Institute, and Mealey’s.
+He is a member of the State Bar of California, American Bar Association, Riverside County Bar Association, Los Angeles County Bar Association, Consumer Attorneys Association of California, Consumer Attorneys of the Inland Empire, and the Consumer Attorneys Association of Los Angeles as a member of the Board of Governors since 2003 and its 2017 President.